GladysAssistant/v4-website/blog/2024-08-26-duckdb-launch.md

 ## Getting Started with Gladys?

 If you want to get started with Gladys and don't have the hardware, I'm launching a unique starter kit!
+(France only for now)

 I'm offering: